KhushiTayal/DApp-Defi/README.md

 1. Create a `.env` file to securely store your private key and Alchemy API key URL.

 2. In the frontend's `index.js` file, remember to include your ABI file and the address of the deployed smart contract.

-Feel free to tailor and expand upon this README to provide comprehensive information about your project and its functionality.